simbulus-io/PyBounce/README.md

 ### Running the script in a docker container

-To run the script in a docker container, you will simply use our prebuilt image, on dockerhub, bmilne/pybounce
+To run the script, you will simply use our prebuilt image, on dockerhub, bmilne/pybounce
-(this image was built from the Dockerfile in this repo, if you are curious).
+(this image was built from the Dockerfile in this repo, if you are curious;
-It has an install of python 3.11 with matplotlib 3.6.5.
+it has an install of python 3.11 with matplotlib 3.6.5.)

 The Linux command to run the bouncy.py script is shown below.
-You need to run it from the directory that contains bounce.py
+You need to run it from the directory that contains bounce.py.

 ```console
 $ docker run --rm -v `pwd`:"/bounce" bmilne/pybounce
 ```

-The command line options are --rm (telling docker to clean up the container when it exits) and the -v which mounts the current working directory as /bounce in the image.

 The script will produce a movie file, "bounce_out.mp4" in the same directory, which you can view with vlc or any other tool for viewing mp4's.

+If you are runing Docker on something other than Linux, you will likely need to adjust the command line that we show above.
+If, so the command line options are:
+* --rm (telling docker to clean up the container when it exits), not essential
+* -v [current-working-directory]:"/bounce" which mounts the current working directory to /bounce in the image.
+Essential!

 ## 2b.
 How to install and setup docker.